-Our team of experienced, regulated debt advisers have been dedicated to helping Scottish residents solve their money problems and become debt free for over 70 years.
+Our Scotland debt solutions team of experienced, regulated debt advisers have been dedicated to helping Scottish residents solve their money problems and become debt free for over 70 years.
 We treat every case with respect and in the strictest of confidence.
 Whether someone is finding it difficult to pay their bills, credit card debts or mortgage, each member of our team understands how stressful being in debt can be.
 That is why our goal is to resolve debt issues as quickly as possible using the correct solution for the individual to help get their lives back on track.

 The initial consultation is free

-During the first consultation, one of our qualified debt advisers will listen then explain the options available, with no jargon!
+During the first consultation, one of our qualified Scotland debt solutions advisers will listen then explain the options available, with no jargon!

 There is more than one way to clear personal debts – and choosing the right solution can often be confusing.
 That is where we come in.
 Our trusted and trained debt advisers will listen, gain a clear understanding of the situation and give honest advice on the best way to clear the debts.